sgchun/nps/README.md

 ```
 The output files will be stored in `<work_dir>/`.

 Next, we filter bgen files to include only samples with identifier listed in `<sample_id_file>` and then convert bgen files to dosage file format. `<sample_id_file>` is simply a list of sample IDs, with one sample in each line.
-With the `<sample_id_file>`, the following step will generate filtered dosage files using qctool in `<work_dir>/`:
+With the `<sample_id_file>`, the following step will generate filtered dosage files in `<work_dir>/` using qctool:
 ```bash
 qsub -l h_vmem=4G -t 1-22 ukbb_support/filter_samples.job <path_to_ukbb>/ukb31063.sample <work_dir> <sample_id_file> <training_cohort_name>
 ```

 Then, we harmonize GWAS summary statitics with training cohort data.
-When `<summary_statistics_file>` is a raw summary statistics file in the *minimal* format, running the following step will harmonize it with training cohort data and generate the harmonized GWAS summary statistics in the *preformatted* format:
+The following step will harmonize `<summary_statistics_file>` in the *minimal* format with training cohort and generate the harmonized GWAS summary statistics in the *preformatted* format:
 ```bash
 Rscript ukbb_support/harmonize_summstats.R <summary_statistics_file> <work_dir> <training_cohort_name>
 ```

-We need to filter out SNPs that were flagged for removal during the harmonization step by running the following line:
+After that, we need to filter out SNPs that were flagged for removal during the abover harmonization step by running the following line:
 ```bash
 qsub -l h_vmem=4G -t 1-22 ukbb_support/filter_variants.job <work_dir> <training_cohort_name>
 ```